microsoft/vscode-arduino/README.md

 > To learn more about how to debug Arduino code, visit our [team blog](https://blogs.msdn.microsoft.com/iotdev/2017/05/27/debug-your-arduino-code-with-visual-studio-code/).

+## Change Log
+See the [Change log](https://github.com/Microsoft/vscode-arduino/blob/master/CHANGELOG.md) for the details of changes for each version.

 ## Supported Operating Systems
 Currently this extension supports the following operatings systems: